boennecd/cfaad/README.md

 ```

 ### License
-The author of the original library (Antoine Savine)
+The original library is written by Antoine Savine and
 is distributed under the following conditions

 > The code is freely available to anyone.
 Any person who purchased a copy of the book is authorized to use, modify and distribute the code for any application, as long as the credits remain on the top of the files.